Spentine/Spentris/documentation/docs.md

     // the parameters as specified by *Stacker Parameters* },

-  // if any of the conditions are true the game will end on a win
-  winConditions: // {puzzleFunction[]}

-  // if any of the conditions are false the game will end on a loss
+  // the puzzle functions to fun in the game, may trigger win / loss
-  lossConditions: // {puzzleFunction[]}
+  puzzleFunctions: // {puzzleFunction[]}

-  // if both end functions activate at the same time
-  // will the player win?
-  // prioritizeWinCondition: true, // {boolean}

   // init function to run before the game starts
   initFunction: // {puzzleFunction}